newsiberian/slate-plugins/packages/slate-gallery/README.md

 ```

 ## Peer dependencies
-It uses `react-dropzone`, `react-sortable-hoc`, `array-move` so, please, install them, if you doesn't have them yet:
+It uses `react-dropzone`, `react-sortable-hoc`, `array-move` so, please, install them, if you don't have them yet:

 ```bash
 yarn add react-dropzone react-sortable-hoc array-move